wawrzenczyka/nnPUss/README.md

 # PyTorch implementation of nnPUss / nnPUcc algorithm

-Implementation repository for "Case-control versus single-sample for PU data: the story of two scenarios" paper.
+Implementation repository for "Single-sample versus case-control sampling schemes for Positive Unlabeled data: the story of two scenarios" paper.

 ## Requirements